se-edu/learningresources/contents/shells/bash.md

 echo "The filename: $filename is a $filetype"
 ```

-The above bash script is still just a collection of bash commands.
-Although it saves us a lot of works if it is a daily routine task, it still can be done by typing those commands line by line.
+The above bash script is still just a collection of bash commands. but it still can be done by typing those commands line by line.
 What makes bash script really exciting is the semantics of `conditionals`, `loops` and `functions`.
-Which makes bash script [**turning complete**](https://en.wikipedia.org/wiki/Turing_completeness).

 The following is an example of bash script that make use of conditionals and loops.
 Suppose you want to let user input a directory name, check if it exists, and then output the write permission for all files inside that directory.